War museums and memorials to visit

 Each Australian state and territory has a principal memorial that serves as a permanent shrine and focal point for the major commemorative ceremonies in that capital city.

-Regional memorials in Australia
+Regional memorials across Australia

 Find a local site to visit:

+The National Anzac Centre in Albany tells the stories of our first Anzacs.
+Opened in 2004, the museum is run by the City of Albany.
 Visitors can look across King George Sound.
-This bay was a departure point for the first convoy of Australian and New Zealand troops in World War I.
+During World War I, this bay was a departure point for the first convoy of Australian and New Zealand troops.

 Australian War Memorial, London